matthiasferch/tsm/README.md

 -------------

 Unfortunately, there is no way yet to automatically generate documentation from TypeScript sources.
 I'll see what I can do.
 Please refer to the declarations file in the meantime.

+###General design notes

+Swizzle operators return numeric arrays, not vector instances:

+    var v = new TSM.vec4([1, 2, 3, 4]);
+    var n = v.xyz; // n = [1, 2, 3]

+If, instead, you want to create a new instance of a vector or a matrix, use the copy() method:

+    var v1 = new TSM.vec4([1, 2, 3, 4]);
+    var v2 = v1.copy();

+You can also initialize a new vector with the values of another:

+    var v1 = new TSM.vec4([1, 2, 3, 4);
+    var v2 = new TSM.vec4(v1.xyzw);

+Or copy the values of one vector to another using the swizzle operators:

+    v1.xyzw = v2.xyzw;

+The four basic arithmetic operations can be performed on instances or using static methods:

+        var v1 = new TSM.vec4([1, 2, 3, 4]);
+        var v2 = new TSM.vec4([5, 6, 7, 8]);

+        var v3 = TSM.vec4.product(v1, v2); // returns a new vec4 instance

+        v1.multiply(v2); // writes the result of the multiplication into v1 v2.multiply(v1); // writes the result of the multiplication into v2

+The reason for all of these different ways of doing the same thing is that object allocation in JavaScript is slow and dynamic allocation shoud therefore be reduced to a minimum.
+For this reason, static methods offer an optional destination parameter:

+    var v3 = TSM.vec3.cross(v1, v2) // allocates a new instance of vec3

+is the same as:

+    var v3 = new TSM.vec3();
+    TSM.vec3.cross(v1, v2, v3) // writes into the existing instance